 Finally, whether using a qualified attorney or matrimonial document preparation service to have your divorce documents drafted, always inquire upfront as to the costs of the divorce and inquire if they offer a flat fee.

-At ezDivorce, our matrimonial specialists draft your New Jersey divorce documents at an affordable, flat-rate, saving you thousands of dollars in legal fees.
+At ezDivorce, our team prepares your New Jersey divorce documents at an affordable, flat-rate, saving you thousands of dollars in legal fees.
 You and your spouse simply print, sign, and file with our easy-to-follow instructions, and our friendly staff is here to assist and help get you to the finish line quickly and affordably.

 Visit us at www.ezdivorce.com to find out more and start your divorce online today!